Atomic Betty: Telecast and home media

+Reception

+Atomic Betty received positive-to-mixed reviews from critics and audiences, but has since gained a cult following.

+Emily Ashby of Common Sense Media gave the show a rate of four stars out of five, saying that the show is "equal opportunity exists" and "[it] ups the ante on its TV peers by including some worthwhile messages as well."
+She also said that of the show's content is "nothing worrisome for its intended kid audience, aside from some mild potty humor and a smattering of brief scuffles between Betty's team and the bad guys.
+In the end, though, none of these minor blemishes tarnish the show's greatest asset -- its respectable heroine."
+Anita Gates of The New York Times says that "Atomic Betty has all the requisite video-game-speed action, and its psychological and sociological lessons range from healthy to benign.
+The only unfortunate message is in the villain's full name: Supreme Overlord Maximus I.Q.
+So much for a positive attitude toward intelligence."

 Merchandise

 Soundtrack

 Atomic Betty is the official soundtrack to the television series of the same name.
-It was released by Koch Records (now eOne Music) on November 8, 2005, and contains some tracks performed by the title character of the show, Betty Barrett, voiced by actress/singer Tajja Isen.
+It was released by Koch Records (now MNRK Music Group) on November 8, 2005, and contains some tracks performed by the title character of the show, Betty Barrett, voiced by actress/singer Tajja Isen.
 She wrote and recorded that album in 2004.
 As of 2017, the album is still available on iTunes and Amazon.

-Video game
+Video games

 A video game based on the show developed by Big Blue Bubble was released for the Game Boy Advance in Europe on August 25, 2005, and in North America on October 25, 2005.
+A Java game for mobile phones, titled Atomic Betty - Part 1, was developed by GlobalFun and Breakthrough New Media and published in 2010.